 Read more about SciBite’s Pharma Fast 50 win.

 SciBite provides an enterprise-ready semantic software infrastructure to standardise and transform scientific information silos into clean, interoperable data.
 Supporting the top 20 pharma with use cases across life sciences, SciBite is headquartered in the UK with additional sites in the US and Japan.

-SciBite today announced being named as a winner of the Queen’s Award for Enterprise in International Trade – the highest official UK awards for businesses.Read
+Cambridge, UK – SciBite today announced being named as a winner of the Queen’s Award for Enterprise in International Trade – the highest official UK awards for businesses.Read

-In this blog post hear from GSK's Scientific Lead within the Data and Computational Sciences Solutions team, Samiul Hasan on how semantic integration can be made to ultimately become part of an integrated learning framework for more informed scientific decision making.Read
+Hear from GSK's Scientific Lead within the Data and Computational Sciences Solutions team, Samiul Hasan on how semantic integration can be made to ultimately become part of an integrated learning framework for more informed scientific decision making.Read

 Get in touch with us to find out how we can transform your data